ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230593 Testing, Adjusting, and Balancing for HVAC.md

    1. Sheet Metal and Air Conditioning Contractors National Association (SMACNA):
       1. HVAC Systems – Duct Design
    1. HVAC Systems – Testing, Adjusting, and Balancing
+1. System Description
-1. System Description*   1.
-Performance Requirements:
+	1. Performance Requirements:
-      1.
    1. Adjusting and balancing shall be performed in accordance with the latest edition of the National Environmental Balancing Bureau (NEBB) Procedural Standards, and in accordance with the scope of Work specified in the Contract Documents.
    1. Adjusting and balancing shall not begin until systems are complete, temporary filters and strainers are removed and permanent filters installed, piping systems are cleaned, flushed and chemically treated, all as properly scheduled and approved in advance by the Architect.
    1. In addition to demonstrating that the systems are capable of achieving design load point flows, the adjusting and balancing agency shall demonstrate, and so include in the report forms, that the automatic control systems respond properly to load variations.
    1. Upon the completion of the Work, the adjusting and balancing agency shall submit four copies of the complete adjusting and balancing report.
    1. One agency shall be responsible for all phases of adjusting and balancing.
    1. The adjusting and balancing agency shall permanently mark the settings of all valves, dampers and other adjusting devices in a manner that will allow the settings to be restored.
 If a balancing device is provided with a memory stop, it shall be set and locked.
+1. Submittals
-1. Submittals*   1.
-See Division 23 sections of the Specifications.
+	1. See Division 23 sections of the Specifications.
    1. Quality-Assurance Submittals:
       1. Within 30 days from the Contractor's Notice to Proceed, submit 2 copies of evidence that the testing, adjusting, and balancing Agent and this Project's testing, adjusting, and balancing team members meet the qualifications specified in the "Quality Assurance" Article below.
    1. Contract Documents Examination Report: